YEAR THREE – DS3.7

 Tutors: John Zhang and David Porter

-John Zhang is a practicing architect and a research academic.
-He has recently completed a PhD at the Royal College of Art on the topic of contemporary Chinese architecture.
+John Zhang is an architect and academic.
+He runs Studio JZ, was previously an associate at award-winning practice DSDHA, and holds a PhD from the RCA on the topic of contemporary Chinese architecture.